 - General Manager Reggie McKenzie has an identical twin brother, Raleigh, who is a college scout for the team.
-He also has a son, Kahlil, who is a freshman defensive lineman at Tennessee, his father's alma mater. - Head Coach Jack Del Rio, who grew up in nearby Hayward, Calif., was a standout catcher on USC's baseball team, where he was teammates with Mark McGwire and Randy Johnson, and was drafted by the Toronto Blue Jays in 1981. - Assistant linebackers coach Brent Vieselmeyer coached Jack Del Rio's son, Luke, when he was the head coach at Valor Christian High School in Highlands Ranch, Colo., when Luke was the team's starting quarterback.
+He also has a son, Kahlil, who is a sophomore defensive lineman at Tennessee, his father's alma mater. - Head Coach Jack Del Rio, who grew up in nearby Hayward, Calif., was a standout catcher on USC's baseball team, where he was teammates with Mark McGwire and Randy Johnson, and was drafted by the Toronto Blue Jays in 1981. - Assistant linebackers coach Brent Vieselmeyer coached Jack Del Rio's son, Luke, when he was the head coach at Valor Christian High School in Highlands Ranch, Colo., when Luke was the team's starting quarterback.
 Vieselmeyer also coached current Raiders WR Max McCaffrey when he attended the school. - QB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
 The two brothers started a training facility for all athletes in Southern California called Carr Elite. - DE Mario Edwards Jr.'s father played in the NFL for five seasons from 2000-04.
 He also currently works at Florida State, where Mario Jr. went to school. - CB DJ Hayden suffered a scary injury in a practice during his final year at Houston.
 Hayden, who collided with a teammate, tore his inferior vena cava, the major vein that flows blood from the lower body to the heart.
 The injury is mostly associated with high-speed vehicle accidents. - WR Andre Holmes' brother, Jason, is a member of St. Kilda Football Club of the Australian Football League.

-- K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles. - TE Mychal Rivera's sister, Naya, was an actress on the hit TV show "Glee." - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball.
+- K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles. - TE Mychal Rivera's sister, Naya, was an actress on the hit TV show "Glee." - DE Greg Townsend Jr.'s father, Greg, played 12 seasons for the Raiders (1983-93, 97) and is the Raiders all-time leader with 107.5 career sacks. - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball.